felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.15.1-dev.4 =

-(2017/06/28) Renamed the schema.org 'product' filter to 'individualproduct'.
-Renamed the Schema for product offers from IndividualProduct to ProductModel.
+(2017/06/28) Renamed the Schema type for the Product itemOffered property from IndividualProduct to ProductModel.

 = 1.15.0 =